Exploring

 Hi, I'm Tyler!

 I think real understanding means seeing how things connect and relate to each other, not just memorizing facts.
 I work as a Programming Instructor at an after school program and as a Computer Science Tutor at City College of San Francisco.
 I've worked with students of different ages and backgrounds, and I've learned that everyone thinks differently.
 That's why I'm here to help you learn in a way that works for you.
-Philosophy is my main interest, but I also enjoy helping people with Programming and Literature.
+While Philosophy is my main interest, I enjoy helping others develop an appreciation for the beauty of Programming and Literature.

 Subjects